When the looting starts, the shooting starts: Response to George Floyd protests

 President Donald Trump used the phrase in a tweet on the evening of May 28–29, 2020, in response to increasingly violent nation-wide and international protests in response to the murder of George Floyd.
-Floyd was an African-American man killed in Minneapolis on May 25 by a white policeman who had knelt on Floyd's neck for more than nine minutes.
+Floyd was an African-American man murdered in Minneapolis on May 25 by a white policeman who knelt on Floyd's neck for more than nine minutes.

 Trump's tweet was flagged by Twitter with a "public interest notice" for "glorifying violence".
 As a result, the tweet could only be seen after users acknowledged a notice saying the tweet had violated Twitter's rules against encouraging violence, but otherwise it remained visible.
 The original tweet was shared again that afternoon in quotation marks by the White House Twitter account.
 The White House's tweet was also hidden and tagged by Twitter as "glorifying violence".

-In the aftermath of Trump's tweet, the mayors of Chicago (Lori Lightfoot) and Atlanta (Keisha Lance Bottoms) stated that Trump was giving a dog whistle to what they considered his racist base, authorizing the use of vigilante violence to quell rioting.
+In the aftermath of Trump's tweet, Lori Lightfoot and Keisha Lance Bottoms, the then-mayors of Chicago and Atlanta respectively, both stated that Trump was giving a dog whistle to what they considered his racist base, authorizing the use of vigilante violence to quell rioting.
 According to Lightfoot: "Nobody is gonna sit and condone looting and violence.
 But to blanketly say as the president of the United States that you're encouraging people to be shot in the street?
 That’s what I'm concerned about and, frankly, everyone should be concerned about that.
 That's not leadership.
 That's cowardice.
 That's playing to a base with the biggest dog whistle possible."
 Bottoms compared Trump's tweet to the ones Trump had made in the wake of the Unite the Right rally in Charlottesville, adding: "He speaks and he makes it worse.
 There are times when you should just be quiet and I wish that he would just be quiet."
 Kentucky governor Andy Beshear called on Trump to retract the original tweet.

 Trump later characterized the original tweet as a warning that looters pose the risk of being shot, not as a command to shoot looters.
 On the evening of May 29, after speaking with Floyd's family, he struck a more somber tone.
 He said that he was not aware of the phrase's "racially-charged history", adding that he did not know where the phrase had originated, and that his intent in using it was to say "when there's looting, people get shot and they die."

 On June 11, 2020, Fox News' Harris Faulkner asked Trump if he knew who had originally said the phrase; Trump responded that he believed it had been the mayor of Philadelphia.
 Faulkner noted the correct origin (Headley, 1967) and meaning (shooting looters).
-Trump replied that the phrase "also comes from a very tough mayor...
-Frank Rizzo"; Faulkner did not correct him a second time.